(Last updated on July 2020)

 What is Deferred Action for Childhood Arrivals (DACA)?

 DACA was announced by President Obama on June 2012 in response to growing immigrant youth-led organizing across the country.
-DACA provides a type of liminal immigration status where beneficiaries are temporarily protected from deportation and receive a 2-year work permit but are not provided with a path to citizenship.
+DACA provides a type of liminal immigration status where beneficiaries are temporarily protected from deportation and receive a temporary work permit but are not provided with a path to citizenship.

 What are the eligibility requirements to benefit from DACA?